FriendsOfTerraform/modules/aws/cloudfront-distribution/README.md

   # manages multiple origins
   origins = {
-    # the key of the map is the origin domain name
+    # the key of the map is the origin's domain name
     "psin-test-useast1.s3.us-east-1.amazonaws.com"  = {}
     "psin-test-uswest1.s3.us-west-1.amazonaws.com" = {}
   }

   # manages multiple origin groups
   origin_groups = {
-    # the key of the map is the origin group name
+    # the key of the map is the origin group's name
     "s3-group" = {
       origins = [
         "psin-test-useast1.s3.us-east-1.amazonaws.com",